 Autonomous Agents for Regenerative Ecology was the second lab in a series of three Terraforming Earth Labs.
 The second lab built on work that was carried out during the first lab: Constitution of a 21st Century.
-The third Lab, titled Terrafiction, will take place on September 28 and 29, 2018 at FIBER in Amsterdam.
+The third Lab, titled Terrafiction, will take place on September 28 and 29, 2018 at Waag in Amsterdam, in collaboration with FIBER.

 Lab 1: Terraforming Earth - Constitution of a 21st Century

 The first lab started from the observation that a 21st-century society will have to become less human-centered in order to thrive ecologically.
 It explored new legal and organisational approaches around the basic right and obligation-holding unit of the 'natural person’, which is based on the human individual.
 If a 21st-century society has to become less human-centered, this central idea of the natural person needs to be reconsidered.

 Starting points for the lab were provided by several interesting recent cases: The Ganges and Yamuna Rivers in India were granted the status of ‘natural person’ in 2017.
 This status was revoked by a higher Indian court.
 In New Zealand however, Whanganui River and Mount Taranaki have been granted legal personhood, which holds up well in the legal system.
 And then there is Terra0, a forest outside Berlin that has been augmented with a DAO and that technically owns itself.

 Participants in this lab explored alternative modes of corporation, that would include non-human entities and extrapolated their possible cultural, economic and ecological effects.
 The full report of the first lab can be found https://research-development.hetnieuweinstituut.nl/en/research-projects/report-lab-1-constitution-21st-century.

 Lab 2: Autonomous Agents for a Regenerative Ecology